tony-box/customizable_card_storage_divider/README.md

 * cleanup
 * extra params added
-* modified o use 90deg tabs
+* modified to use 90deg tabs
 * modified to use hex grid to save material (and look cool!)
 * additional help text